chrisbroski/index-readme/README.md

 An index.html page that automatically imports and displays the README.md converted to HTML.
 Just plop this page in the root directlor of your GitHub repository, and when you deploy to GitHub Pages, your README.md file will converted to HTML and used as the default web page.

-It uses [Showdown.js](https://github.com/showdownjs/showdown) for conversion (Most recent version from 2015-1-3) Simple.css
+It uses [Showdown.js](https://github.com/showdownjs/showdown) for conversion (Most recent version from 2015-1-3) [Simple.css](https://github.com/chrisbroski/simple-css) for basic page layout and a little extra CSS so styles are similar in how your GitHub README is displayed from your repository.

 The examples on this page are from the [spec](http://daringfireball.net/projects/markdown/syntax) by Daring Fireball.
 The styles are based on [Github style markdown](https://help.github.com/articles/github-flavored-markdown/)